Skip to main content

 2. Purchase of PPE and safety equipment

-3. Labor costs for handling (moving, mixing, dosing)
+3. Labour costs for handling (moving, mixing, dosing)

-4. Costs for installations (e.g. replacing lamps when using UV)
+4. Costs of installations (e.g. replacement of lamps when using UV or corrosion)

 5. Costs due to possible downtime/loss due to microbiological contamination